Potassium bromate: Preparation and structure

 Electrolysis of potassium bromide solutions will also give bromate.
 Both processes are analogous to those used in the production of chlorates.

 Potassium bromate is readily separated from the potassium bromide present in both methods owing to its much lower solubility; when a solution containing potassium bromate and bromide is cooled to 0°C, nearly all bromate will precipitate, while nearly all of the bromide will stay in solution.

+As established by X-ray crystallography, the O-Br-O angles are 104.5°, consistent with its pyramidal shape of the anion.
+The Br-O distances are 1.66 Å.

 Uses in baking

 Potassium bromate is typically used in the United States as a flour improver (E number E924).
 It acts to strengthen the dough and to allow higher rising.
-It is an oxidizing agent, and under the right conditions will be completely reduced to bromide in the baking process.
-However, if too much is added, or if the bread is not baked long enough or not at a high enough temperature, then a residual amount will remain, which may be harmful if consumed.
+It is an oxidizing agent, and under the right conditions, is reduced to bromide in the baking process.
+However, if too much is added, or if the bread is underbaked or baked at a low enough temperature, then a residual amount remains, which may be harmful if consumed.